jonnonz1/nz-statute-book/acts/public/2021/water-services-act-2021.md

 ### 170 Liability of elected officials
 (1) The following office holders, acting in that capacity, may not be charged with an offence against any section of this Act:
   (a) a member of a local authority, local board, or community board elected or appointed under the Local Electoral Act 2001:
-  (b) a trustee of a board of a school appointed or elected under the Education Act 1989.
+  (b) a board member of a board of a school appointed or elected under the Education and Training Act 2020.
 (2) In this section,—
-  - **board** and , in relation to a school, have the same meanings as in section 92(1) of the Education Act 1989
+  - **board** and , in relation to a school, have the same meanings as in section 10(1) of the Education and Training Act 2020
   - **community board** means a board established under section 49(1) of the Local Government Act 2002
   - **local authority** and have the same meanings as in section 5(1) of the Local Government Act 2002.